GraphicsBlast

 }

-At the top of our vertex shader we declare the three uniforms we will receive here.
-They use the same layout notation as regular shader inputs, but as they are the read-only uniform types, we only need to write uniform rather than define them as inputs or outputs.
-We also switch to the data-type mat4, or a 4x4 matrix - one of the built-in GLSL types.
+They use the same layout notation as regular shader attribute inputs, so we start by defining which input location the data is read from.
+As they are of read-only uniform type, we only need to write uniform after this rather than define them as inputs or outputs.
+We also switch to the data-type mat4, or a 4x4 matrix - one of the built-in GLSL types, and then give the variable a name.

-Remember that when working with matrices, we start on the right, and then progressively multiply by the matrices to the left.
-This is mathematical convention, and understood by our GPU.
+Remember that when working with matrix multiplication, we start on the right, and then progressively multiply by the matrices to the left.
+This is a mathematical convention, and understood by our GPU.
 We start by making the existing vertex position a vec4, a homogeneous coordinate, with the final value of 1 meaning that it is a point in space which can therefore be translated, unlike directional vectors for example.

-Finally, the point is multiplied by the projection matrix, which applies the camera's parameters to the point.
+Finally, the point is multiplied by uPMatrix, the projection matrix, which applies the camera's parameters to the point.
 This moves the point into clip space.
 Normalising the homogeneous coordinate will then be performed automatically, resulting in the point being within or -1 to +1 window (Normalised Device Coordinates) if it's visible by our camera.

 Conclusion

 Compile and run the code and you should now be able to move around within the world!
 It's only simple movement right now, but we'll fix that in the next lesson when we add the ability to look around with our mouse.
+See you there!